 It is important that tutors have time to probe more deeply into the foundations and wider contexts of what is studied at St. John’s than the preparation for classes usually allows.
 In order to avoid staleness and the ever-present danger of succumbing to routine performance, they are granted sabbatical leaves to allow for leisure and serious study.
 Between sabbatical leaves, faculty study groups are set up.
 Leaders of such groups are sometimes relieved of part of their ordinary teaching duties.
 The groups engage in a thorough study and exploration of a subject chosen by themselves or the Instruction Committee of the faculty.
 Scholars from other institutions may join the group for certain periods.
 Although the subject under study may not be directly related to the St. John’s curriculum, the work of the study groups opens new perspectives for teaching and learning at St. John’s.

-We are not accepting applications at this time.
-Inquiries regarding the application process should be sent to firstname.lastname@example.org.
+We are now accepting applications for a full time faculty position beginning in the spring semester of 2018.
+Please follow the application procedure outlined below.
+Inquiries regarding the application process should be sent to email@example.com.

 Applications begin with assembly of an application file.
 This is complete when it contains the following materials: